albertobarberis/abe_library-maxMSP_externals/README.md

 ## FREE externals

-### srmetro
+### srcounter

-srmetro allows you to count at the speed of the sample rate.
+srcounter allows you to count at the speed of the sample rate.
 Set the sample rate using the right inlet.
-Start the counter using a message "1" or stop it using "0" (left inlet)add.
+Start the counter using a message "1" or stop it using "0" (left inlet).

 ## Licenses